ibm-cloud-docs/solution-tutorials/satellite-tour.hidden.md

 1. Select the created endpoint.
 1. After few seconds, the endpoint will be ready and the **Endpoint address** (`host:port`) filled.
 You may need to refresh the page for the endpoint address to become visible.

+With these steps you enabled, over a secured link, the connectivity between {{site.data.keyword.postgresql}} service instance and the applications running in the {{site.data.keyword.satelliteshort}} location.

 ## Deploy a test application to a {{site.data.keyword.satelliteshort}} cluster
 {: #satellite-tour-deploy}
 {: step}